YashasaveeKesarwani99/streamify/README.md

 - There was a minimal backend/server code to give our frontend a reality check by making calls to a real server.
 There also I've implemented an MVC structure.

 - There would be many drawbacks in the application as it needs a thorough testing but I'm happy to say that it works right now. it's responsive too.
 I'm open to feedbacks!

+## Logs

+- Added lazy loading to few components that were not visible on the folder, this divded the js chunks hence improved the FCP.
+Also adding it to the components that were not on the top did not affect the CLS score.